Cover photo by Stewart Bruce MacLachlan.

 Behaviour

-Perches on rocks, close to the waters edge in exposed sunny locations.
-Less often on overhanging or emergent plant stems.
-Often sits in the midstream and the females are frequently found alongside the males.
-Flies low and fast over the water.
+The Blue Riverjack perches on rocks, close to the waters edge in exposed sunny locations.
+Perches less often on overhanging or emergent plant stems.
+The Blue Riverjack often sits in the midstream and females are frequently found alongside the males.
+It flies low and fast over the water when disturbed.

 Most active from November to March (See Phenology below).